alneuma/Regulang/README.md

 # Regulang

-I am implementing this small module to help me study regular languages and the theory of computation.
+I am implementing this module to help me study regular languages and the theory of computation.
-The goal is to implement different types of representations of regular languages and make it possible to translate between them.
+The goal is to implement different types of representations of [regular languages](https://en.wikipedia.org/wiki/Regular_language) and make it possible to translate between them.
-So far I have implemented some functionality for [nondeterministic finite automations](https://en.wikipedia.org/wiki/Nondeterministic_finite_automaton) (NFAs), enclosed in the `NFA.hs` file.
+So far I have implemented some functionality for [nondeterministic finite automations](https://en.wikipedia.org/wiki/Nondeterministic_finite_automaton) (NFAs).
 As well as some functionality for regular expressions.
+It is possible to convert regular expressions to NFAs implementing the other direction is the taks I am currently working at.
 [Deterministic finite automations](https://en.wikipedia.org/wiki/Deterministic_finite_automaton) (DFAs) are treated as a special case of NFAs, as they mathematically are.

 <!--